How Much Are Online MBA Programs? A Guide to the Cost of Business School

 Synchronous Courses

 Schools charging the most include those offering synchronous courses.
-Using video conferencing, these courses enable students to interact live and in real-time with their professor and other students in an online class that meets at regularly scheduled times.
-Synchronous courses provide an online experience that can feel very similar to on-campus classes and can encourage students and professors to collaborate on teamwork and develop relationships.
+Using video conferencing, these courses enable students to interact live and in real-time with their professors and other students in an online class that meets regularly.
+Synchronous courses provide an online experience that is similar to on-campus classes and can encourage students and professors to collaborate on teamwork and develop relationships.

 It’s also significant that schools charging the least exclusively generally offer asynchronous courses, which may boast tremendous scheduling flexibility but lack any real-time interaction with faculty or other students.